Cirwilius/Kick-it-1v1/README.md

-# Kick-it-1v1
+# Kick-it
-Kick it: 1v1 is a football arcade game inspired by classic physics and head-to-head competition.
+Kick it is a football arcade game inspired by classic physics and head-to-head competition.